Pu'uloa Petroglyphs

 After the short break, we quickly reached the boardwalk around the petroglyphs.
 “This is so much cooler than I expected,” I said excitedly.
 The boardwalk is elevated, and no doubt it has been put into place to protect the petroglyphs.
 It is also advantageous to view them, as being a little higher up gives a better view.

 The boardwalk loops through the petroglyph field.
 I was stunned to learn that the area has more than 23,000 petroglyph images, the largest in Hawaii.
 The site is remarkably well-preserved.
-I could see dozens of human representations, canoe sails, and more, but most shallow depressions or holes were called puka.
+I could see dozens of human representations, canoe sails, and more, but most were shallow depressions or holes called puka.

 Pu'uloa Petroglyphs in Hawaii Volcanoes National Park.